The Impact of Data Deduplication on the Backup Process

 - backup windows that continue to expand with data growth.

-Choosing a disk storage and data deduplication solution will have a major impact on the cost and performance of your backup environment for the next three to five years.
+Choosing a hyper-converged secondary storage for backup and data deduplication solution will have a major impact on the cost and performance of your backup environment for the next three to five years.

 What is “data deduplication”?